deis/deis/docs/managing_deis/security_considerations.rst

 ========================

 A major goal of Deis is to be operationally secure and trusted by operations engineers in every deployed environment.
-To reach that goal, several security concerns need to be addressed.
+There are, however, two notable security-related considerations to be aware of when deploying Deis.

 Access to etcd
 --------------